DmitryAstafyev/PerCom/README.md

 Rust is the opposite end of the spectrum.
 Getting started is harder: you’ll spend more time on architecture, types, and design.
 But in return, you get a system that is as predictable and reliable as it gets, where simply “forgetting to handle an error” is nearly impossible.

-Choosing between Node.js and Rust is not so obvious.
+Choosing between Node.js, Rust and Go is not so obvious.
 It depends on your priorities: development speed vs. long-term reliability, short-term efficiency vs. long-term operational safety.
 But one thing is clear: both are significantly more suitable than Python in scenarios where performance and stability are critical.

 ## Running the Tests